ojan2021/Fuguhub-8.1-RCE/README.md

-# Fuguhub 8.1 Authenticated Remote Code Execution (Also known as BarracudaDrive)
+# FuguHub 8.1 Authenticated Remote Code Execution and Privilege Escalation (Also known as BarracudaDrive)
 You can find the report in the repo.
 In future, maybe I can also upload PoC script...